 "Shutting people down because of their position within the company doesn't express value to them.
 My suggestion to young entrepreneurs is to treat people well and stay humble, you never know where you could learn something."

 Alyce is the founder of New Stability, a site that teaches new freelancers how to grow a profitable service-based business.
 She's also the host of the Freelance FAQ Podcast.
-I asked her to share with me the biggest mistake new freelancers make when they start their own freelancing business:
+I asked her to share with me the biggest mistake new freelancers make (and related business advice) when they start their own freelancing business: